Checklist: 10 questions to ask your home inspector

 Make sure you’ve hired the right person for the job and know what to expect.

 1. What credentials do you have?
 More important than the cost of service and availability, you want to make sure your home inspector is qualified.
 Unfortunately, not all states require home inspectors to be licensed, so doing your own research is key.
-Ask about experience and professional organization affiliations.
+Ask about experience and professional affiliations.
 Two examples are the International Association of Certified Home Inspectors or American Society of Home Inspectors.
 Request a sample report and read online reviews from previous customers.

 3. What does the home inspection cover?
 While thorough – covering heating and cooling systems to the foundation and insulation – there are some items that won’t be on the inspector’s checklist.
 It’s important to know what an inspector will and will not do.
 That way, you can call in the appropriate specialists if necessary.